JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 ##### **12. How do I beat the Bear game?**
 The Bear game is found in the bottom right "More" menu, with the bear icon.
 Your goal is to use your 3 hunters to trap the bear, it's a variant of the ancient [Bear games](https://en.wikipedia.org/wiki/Bear_games).

+The main way to do this is to prevent the bear from lurking in the centre, and "surrounding" it from 3 sides with your hunters.
+This requires planning a move or two ahead.

 Whilst this game's techniques can be learned with practice, the first few times can be confusing.
-Luckily, @micksnips2 on Discord wrote an excellent guide (with images) for both sighted and Voiceover users: [Bear game guide](https://docs.google.com/document/d/15AKhQzqKfO57g3Ij2Ono20eltIMDDJOurlBnXndtdyQ/edit).
+The difficulty ramps up whilst completing the 5 rounds for a quest.
+Luckily, @micksnips2 on Discord wrote an excellent guide (with images) for Round 5 for both sighted and Voiceover users: [Bear game guide](https://docs.google.com/document/d/15AKhQzqKfO57g3Ij2Ono20eltIMDDJOurlBnXndtdyQ/edit).

 ##### **13. What is Community?
 Mentoring?
 Buildings?**
 Whilst the in-game guide provides some information, community can be a little hard to get your head around.
 It's essentially 3 almost unrelated skills combined into 1: